 5 Explosive Homemade Fireworks for DIY Pyromaniacs

-What kind of fireworks will you be handling tomorrow during your 4th of July celebration?
+What kind of fireworks will you be handling during your Fourth of July celebration?
 Firecrackers?
 Torpedoes?
 Roman candles?
-Homemade aerial ball shells with a potassium nitrate, charcoal and sulfur mixture?
+Homemade aerial ball shells with a potassium nitrate, charcoal, and sulfur mixture?

 Whatever fireworks you may be using on Independence Day, make sure you're following your local and state laws.
 Nobody likes celebrating in a jail cell.
 Not aware of your state's laws concerning fireworks?
 Just go to the APA's website and click on your state to see what is and isn't allowed for at-home fireworks.